IndianDeveloperDev/skills-github-pages/index.md

 ---
-title: Welcome to my blog MyFriend
+title: Welcome to my blog MyFriendddddd
 description: I am the King of the World!!!
 ---